Creating a thread in Java

 What is a Process

-A process is an instance of a computer program that is being executed.
-A process can be executed by a processor or a set of processors.
-A process has a virtual address space, executable code, open handles to system objects, a security context, a unique process identifier , environment variables, a priority class, minimum and maximum working set sizes, and at least one thread of execution.
+A process refers to the active execution of a computer program, and it can be carried out by either a single processor or a group of processors.
+A process encompasses various components, including a virtual address space, executable code, open handles to system objects, a security context, a distinct process identifier, environment variables, a priority class, configurable minimum and maximum working set sizes, as well as at least one thread of execution.

 What is a Thread